COMMON WEEDS & PESTS OF MARYLAND

 Crabgrasses

-This weed is an aggressive species resembling tiny bamboo.
-It is very invasive in lawns and needs repeated applications with special herbicides to limit its spread.
+This weed is an aggressive species becoming more common in MD.
+It is very invasive and needs repeated applications with special herbicides to limit its spread.

 Several varieties of related annual grasses pop-up in our lawns over the summer and stifle our perennial species.
 Weed controls as well as dense turf are needed to manage them.